 By the end of 1982, the local membership was nearing 50 volunteers and was endorsed by Bloomington Normal Airport Manager, Charles Waugh saying “Anything that has to do with the history of flying, basically promoting the industry, I will support 100 per cent!”
 Member enthusiasm was high!
 A bi-monthly newsletter, Heritage In Flight Newsletter, shared news of the organization.
 Each publication contained information on the progress of the Gooney Bird Chapter in Bloomington.

 Any developing organization needs funds to operate with and The Gooney Bird Chapter was no different.
-The first fund raiser was held June 1982 in Clark Aviation’s hanger (now Image Air) and planes and cars were washed.
+The first fund raiser was held June 1982 in Clark Aviation’s hanger (was Image Air and is now Synergy Flight Center) and planes and cars were washed.
 On November 6, 1982, members joined to assemble fresh pizzas for sale to the public.
 By the end of the day, 977 pizzas had been assembled and sold.
 This revenue source became the proven fund raiser for many years to follow.